Alish9877/food_app-backend/README.md

 3. Password - String and required
 4. Account type - enum (admin , user) and its defualt as a user

-**For Event, we need to keep track of:**

-1. Name - String and is required
-2. Time and Date - Date and is required
-3. Tick Count - Number, minimum of 0, and is required

 **For Subscription , we need to keep track of:**